How Images Affect Bounce Rate & Improve Website Engagement

 Search engines evaluate user behaviour signals such as bounce rate, dwell time, and engagement.
 While images are not a direct ranking factor on their own, they strongly influence these behavioural metrics.

-Image Optimization Best Practices to Reduce Bounce Rate
+Image Optimisation Best Practices to Reduce Bounce Rate

 - Use the right image format (WebP, AVIF, SVG where appropriate)